 TxDOT recorded 4,125 commercial motor vehicle (CMV) crashes in Dallas County in 2021.
 Broken down in terms of severity, these accidents consisted of:

 We offer victims of trucking accidents FREE CONSULTATIONS and charge NO FEE unless we win.
-Call our Dallas truck accident lawyers today.
+Call Thompson Law today.

 Almost 88% of Dallas truck wrecks in 2021 were caused by one of five negligent actions of drivers.
 The most common causes of trucking accidents in Dallas were, in order of highest incidence: